The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 Legal claim against a property.
 Once the property is sold, the lien holder is then paid the amount that is owed.

 A pre-approved loan authorization with a specific borrowing limit based on creditworthiness.
 A line of credit allows borrowers to obtain a number of loans without re-applying each time as long as the total of borrowed funds does not exceed the credit limit.
-See also Credit Card Terms or Home Equity Lines of Credit.
+See related questions Credit Card Terms or Home Equity Lines of Credit.

 The ratio of the loan principal (amount borrowed) to the appraised value (selling price).
 For example, on a $100,000 home, with a mortgage loan principal of $80,000, the loan-to-value ratio is 80 percent.
 The LTV will affect programs available to the borrower; generally, the lower the LTV, the more favorable the program terms offered by lenders.